30 Days as a Vegetarian

 3. Veggies shrink.
 Ugh.
 My poor husband probably starved our first week of eating because I could not get the measurements for things down!
 Vegetables aren’t as dense as say, a chicken breast, so my eggplant parmigiana, while delicious, didn’t provide any leftovers, just an excess of spaghetti squash noodles.
 PLAN AHEAD!

 4. Get creative.
-I started with recipes I’d had at restaurants, and when I tried to recreate them it was honestly it was a lot simpler than I expected!
+I started with recipes I’d had at restaurants, and when I tried to recreate them it was honestly a lot simpler than I expected!
 This was great because I gained confidence very quickly, and found I could enjoy coming up with my own recipes (e.g. homemade ramen).

 5. Listen to your body.
 I don’t believe in cure-alls.
 I do believe in listening to your body.
 My body told me it really loved the increase in vegetables.
 I know because I had more energy, which I think is annoying to say, except I left home without coffee for 3 days before I realized I didn’t have it with me, and let me tell you, I was shocked.
 That alone is enough to keep me on this turnip wagon!